Balancingrock/SwifterLog/docs/UserManual.md

 ## Jump start

-The framework defines a singleton called `theLogger`.
+The framework defines a singleton called `singleton`.
 This variable can be use this variable to access all logging functions.
 For ease of use, it is recommened to create a global variable from this:

-    let log = SwifterLog.theLogger
+    let log = SwifterLog.singleton

 Before using the logging functions, first setup the log level thresholds for the targets.
 In code this is done as follows: